kevinxu48/Data-410-Project-4/index.md

 # Comparison of Repeated Boosting Algorithms With LightGBM
 ## Data and Feature Selection
 For this project we will again be using the concrete strength dataset, and to select the features.
 In project 3 we used dimensionality reduction, specifically PCA, to reduce the number of features.
 However, in this project we will be using Lasso (L1) Regularization for the purposes of feature selection.
-We can use the sklearn Lasso regularization and the Pipeline objects, which allows us to scale the data in advanced
+We can use the sklearn Lasso regularization and the Pipeline objects, which allows us to scale the data in advanced.

 ```